marcel-goldschen-ohm/NEU-Spring-2019/README.md

 1. Go to [https://juliacomputing.com/products/juliapro] and download JuliaPro.
 See the Quickstart Guide for OS specific installation instructions.

 Like Python, there are many environments in which you can run Julia including starting it in a shell by typing `>>> julia`.
-The above installation gives you Juno which is an environment similar to MATLAB in which you can run Julia.
+Launching JuliaPro should launch Juno, which is an environment similar to MATLAB that can run Julia.

 ## Grading
 * 50% Homework